aaron-grau/curic/javascript/readings/intro-to-callbacks.md

 console.log("Last program line");
 ```

+**NB:** Do not try to execute this code in the Node REPL.
+Just copy it into a file and run it with `node readline_demo.js`.

 The `question` method takes a prompt (`"What is your name?"`) and a
 callback.
 It will print the prompt, and then ask node.js to read a
 line from stdin. `question` is asynchronous; it will not wait for the
 input to be read, it returns immediately.
-When node.js has received
+When Node.js has received
 the input from the user, it will call the callback we passed to
 `reader.question`.